DOUGLAS PYLE

 Opportunities & Obstacles

-I had an opportunity to drive a shared understanding with AI platform leadership and with teams implementing AI, that a unified UX for AI across products would create more value for GE and our users.
+To start, I drove a shared understanding with AI platform & product team leadership, that a unified UX for AI across products would create more value for GE and our users:

-The platform VP's initially said design was up to the implementing product teams: the platform was just a service.
-However, the product team leadership said they would follow any standards we created.
+The platform execs initially said design was up to the implementing product teams: the AI platform was just a service.
+However, after meeting with with the leadership of the 23 product teams creating AI features, I had broad commitment to adopt standards.

-agreement that the platform team and UX group had the best visibility across the AI portfolio.
+agreement that the platform org had the best cross-portfolio visibility for driving design governance.

 Picture